cristeoana/PersonalWork/README.md

 movie from the watch list, the user can also rate the movie (with a like), and in this case, the likes of the movie in the repository will be increased.
 e.
 See the watch list.

-# lab1db
-Create a C# Windows Forms application that uses ADO.NET to interact with the database you developed in the 1st semester.
-The application must contain a form allowing the user to manipulate data in 2 tables that are in a 1:n relationship (parent table and child table).
-The application must provide the following functionalities:
--display all the records in the parent table;
--when selecting a record in the parent table:
----display all the corresponding records in the child table;
----add new child records in the child table;
----remove / update child records in the child table.
-You must use the DataSet and SqlDataAdapter classes.
-You are free to use any controls on the form.

-Transform your first lab to dynamically create the master-detail windows form.
-The form caption, stored procedures / queries used to access and manipulate data will be set in a configuration file.
-You must prepare at least two different scenarios handling data from two different 1:n relationships.
-The form should be generic enough such that switching between scenarios (i.e., updating the application to handle data from another 1:n relationship) comes down to updating the configuration file.
-How you define and interpret the configuration file is entirely up to you.